 Current navigation system is too complicated/bloated.
 Navigation and site information were consistent issues in Foresee and OpinionLab survey feedback.
 Important and obvious information was too hard to find.

 Reduce cognitive load.
 The sheer volume of navigation links was too large and the taxonomy and hierarchy needed to be updated to better match customers’ mental model.

 Customer satisfaction improved by 10 points.
 We reduced navigation links by nearly 60%, updated copy using terms customers are familiar with, and refined the taxonomy.

-Navigation redesigns for large sites are always challenging.
-To make sure we did ours thoughtfully, an extensive audit of both the existing global navigation as well as the in-page navigation across main experience landing pages and their logical next steps was conducted by my team.
-We focused on reducing cognitive load for our customers based on the knowledge that they historically haven’t relied on a single type of navigation, but instead use a combination of the global navigation, in-page navigation instructions and links, and methods such as the “I want to” dropdown menu tree.
+My content strategy and UX content team conducted an extensive audit of both existing global navigation and in-page navigation.
+Voice of customer feedback and live user tests showed that our customers don’t rely on a single type of navigation, but instead use a combination of global navigation components, in page navigation instructions and links, and methods such as the “I want to” dropdown menu tree.

 Recommend and validate

 This approach required us to to strengthen the relationship between those types of navigation, utilizing the global navigation for top-level categories and data-driven selections of primary customer tasks.
 We also moved to a greater reliance on landing pages to offer contextual navigation links in-page as opposed to the kitchen-sink approach to the previous global navigation.
 To validate and refine our recommendations, multiple tree studies were performed and numerous usability tests were conducted to refine both taxonomy and terminology.